 - Call Castle Worldwide at 1-800-655-4845 if you are applying to: Washington

 Complete the forms and submit them, along with any required documentation and fees, to the appropriate address.
-Once your application has been evaluated, you will be contacted by your Board of Accountancy or their designated agent.
+Once your application has been evaluated, you will be contacted by NASBAt.
 The name on your application must appear exactly the same as it appears on your identification.

 When you submit your application you may be required to submit some or all of the evaluation and examination fees.
-Because the rules vary by jurisdiction, follow the information provided to you by your Board of Accountancy or its agent when paying the fees associated with the examination.
-Be sure you follow the most recent instructions supplied by your board or its agent.
+Because the rules vary by jurisdiction, follow the information provided on the NASBA website when paying the fees associated with the examination.

 For jurisdiction-specific requirements, you must follow the direction of your Board of Accountancy.
 You are ultimately responsible for completing all sections of the examination within the allowed timeframe and following the rules of your Board of Accountancy.
 To find a summary of requirements by jurisdiction, on the NASBA website.

-Once you have applied to a state board of accountancy or a designated agent and received a notice to schedule (NTS), you may schedule an exam.
+Once you have applied and received a notice to schedule (NTS), you may schedule an exam.
 Candidates who do not have a valid NTS may not schedule an exam.